Contact our corporate or local offices directly.

 Refer to the Component mode of the Properties panel for detailed information about the various Type options.

 Much of the detail that describes a component is defined as parameters.
 Parameters allow you to define additional textual information about the component.
 This can include electrical specifications (i.e. wattage or tolerance), purchasing or stock details, designer notes, references to component datasheets - basically any purpose you choose.

 Parameters can be defined in the schematic library editor during component creation.
 They can be added automatically during placement if the component is placed from a database-type library (more on this later), or they can be added manually once the component has been placed on the schematic.

-For an individual component, parameters are added in the Parameters region of the Properties panel (in Component mode).
+For an individual component, parameters are added on the Parameters tab of the Properties panel (in Component mode).
 As mentioned, this can be done in the library or once the component has been placed on the schematic sheet.

 User-defined parameters can be displayed on the schematic alongside the component, if required, by clicking the visibility icon () next to the parameter name.
 Edit the visible parameter to enable the display of the parameter name as well.

-The Parameters region of the Properties panel (in Component mode) allows you to add a link by clicking the Add drop-down then selecting Link.
+The General tab of the Properties panel (in Component mode) also includes a Links region.
 This feature can be used to include links to a datasheet or a manufacturer website, for example.
 Any number of links can be defined for a component.